|What is uremia Causes Symptoms Diagnosis Treatment|

 A cat who has a urinary blockage will strain to urinate, visit the litter tray frequently, show signs of pain or discomfort and cry in the litter tray.
 Many pet owners mistake a urinary blockage for constipation due to your cat straining in the litter tray.

 Your veterinarian will perform a complete medical history and perform a physical examination on your cat.
 He will need to know how long you have noticed symptoms and what symptoms are present.
 As we have already said, kidney failure may be acute (sudden onset) or chronic.
 Up to 70% of kidney function may be lost before outward signs of uremic poisoning become apparent.

 He will need to perform some diagnostic tests, which may vary depending on the suspected cause.
 These may include:

-ECG (electrocardiogram) may be performed to evaluate the heart function.
+- ECG (electrocardiogram) to evaluate the heart function.
 Elevated potassium levels can lead to abnormal heart rhythms.

-Treatment is aimed at addressing the cause of kidney failure and bringing down potassium, BUN and creatinine levels.
+The goal of treatment is to address the cause of kidney failure and bring down potassium, BUN and creatinine levels.

 Chronic kidney failure is managed with a variety of ways such as a low protein and phosphate diet, phosphorous binders and supportive care such as fluids to treat dehydration.